Will the Omicron variant mark the end of Covid-19 worldwide?

 “According to our forecasts, although the epidemic decreases as of January 15, the virulence of omicron is a third of that of delta and all vaccinated people receive a booster, intensive care services will be under great pressure in February”, says Samuel Alizon.

-“What is clear is that the month of January is going to be very complicated because there are still many unknowns about the effects of omicron both in the functioning of society and in hospital systems,” says Yves Coppieters.
+“What is clear is that the month of January is going to be very complicated because there are still many unknowns regarding the effects of omicron both in the functioning of society and in hospital systems,” says Yves Coppieters.

 The situation will be aggravated by the fact that hospitalizations for Covid-19 will be joined by other pathologies, including winter illnesses such as the flu.